baillieogrady/baillieogrady.com/content/posts/2020-11-06-best-books-to-help-you-learn-html-css.md

 Much less verbose than Jon Duckett’s HTML & CSS guide but nevertheless gets straight to the point and teaches you the fundamentals to help you construct your very first website.
 I recall buying this the first day I started o learn HTML & CSS, I went through it in one sitting.
 It’s a great guide to refer back to in case you forget the basics.

-<a href="https://amzn.to/2WRuZ4A" class="bg-blue f7 fw7 pv2  ph3 ttu white tracked br2 box-shadow-none dim">Grab a copy</a>
+<a href="https://amzn.to/2WRuZ4A" class="bg-blue f7 fw7 pv2  ph3 ttu white tracked br2  dim">Grab a copy</a>